Altadena in Los Angeles County, California — The American West (Pacific Coastal)

 Erected 2007.

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: Architecture • Arts, Letters, Music.
+In addition, it is included in the National Register of Historic Places (NRHP) series list.
 A significant historical year for this entry is 1887.

-The current owners, who purchased the home in 2021, plan to host film, music, and art events at their home, and possibly turn it into a museum in the future.
+The new owners, who purchased the home in 2021, planned to host film, music, and art events at their home, and possibly turn it into a museum in the future.